raphael-proust/raphael-proust.github.io/games/dice-mda.md

 # Ubiquity and pervasiveness

-Dice are used in uncountable RPG systems.
 Four sided dice are used in the Game of Ur;
 six sided dice have been used in non-RPG for a long time;
 variously sided dice became widespread in the 1960s in the wargaming community; and from there they became ubiquitous in the RPG community.

-The use of dice is so pervasive that several rule systems are named after dice ([D6](https://en.wikipedia.org/wiki/D6_System)), [D20](https://en.wikipedia.org/wiki/D20_System)), shops sell dice sets, many apps, programs and website are dedicated to rolling dice and that [a standard notation](https://en.wikipedia.org/wiki/Dice_notation) has been developed.
+The use of dice is so pervasive that several rule systems are named after dice ([D6](https://en.wikipedia.org/wiki/D6_System), [D20](https://en.wikipedia.org/wiki/D20_System)), shops sell dice sets, many apps, programs and website are dedicated to rolling dice and [a standard notation](https://en.wikipedia.org/wiki/Dice_notation) has been developed.

 Dice and RPG rules are so intertwined that “diceless” has become [synonymous with “randomless”](https://en.wikipedia.org/wiki/Diceless_role-playing_game):